 You need three layers.
 First, deterministic unit tests on the non-LLM parts.
 Your prompt formatting, token counting, response parsing, all that stuff should be boring and testable with assertions.
 Don’t let the LLM hide bad infrastructure.

-Second, build a eval dataset with known good outputs.
+Second, build an eval dataset with known good outputs.
 50-200 examples where you’ve manually verified the answer.
-Use Claude Opus 4.6 or GPT-5.4 to grade your app’s outputs against these benchmarks on dimensions you care about (factuality, tone, completeness).
+Use Claude Opus 4.7 or GPT-5.5 to grade your app’s outputs against these benchmarks on dimensions you care about (factuality, tone, completeness).
 Tools like Anthropic’s Evals or open source stuff like Braintrust make this straightforward.
 Run this eval before and after changes.
 It won’t catch everything, but it catches drift.

 Third, shadow your app in production.
 Log 5-10% of real queries and outputs, sample them weekly, and manually check if they’re actually good.
 This is where you find the edge cases your eval dataset missed.
 It’s tedious but necessary.